vishalmhow/News_CovidTracker/README.md

 # Package Dependencies

-# Charts library to rendar chart of Covid data
+# Charts library to rendar Covid data

 Only one third party libary have used as Package Dependency:
 Charts.